cindyeme/fullstackopen-react/README.md

     * Add user name, Add user name, display and filter username and numbers, conditional rendering and alerts, ...

   * Countries Data
-    * Fetch and display countries from an API, filter countries, conditionally render countries data, use weather API to determine the current weather of a countries city, ...
+    * Fetch and display countries from an [https://restcountries.com/v3.1/all](API), filter countries, conditionally render countries data, use weather [ https://openweathermap.org](API) to determine the current weather of a countries city, ...